 In Sharp Contrast

-Psalm 78:9-11 is one of those tragic Scriptures which describes a group of people which are part of the people of God.
+There is one of those tragic Scriptures (Psalm 78:9-11) which describes a group of people which are part of the people of God.
 This is another moment of God’s choosing.
 God knew that His people would be facing incredible battles from the enemy.
 So He called Ephraim, a part of the people of God, and armed them for battle.
 But listen to the tragedy and then listen to the three reasons why this tragedy occurred:

 God had thoroughly equipped them, and they refused to accept the equipping work of God.
 And so, even though they were armed and carrying bows, fully equipped for the battle, when the battle came their hearts were not equipped.
 Their hearts turned them back, leaving a vacuum where they should have been, putting additional strain on the fellow believers.
 The other people of God had to make up the difference.

-I have often asked at pastors’ conferences, “How many of you believe in the Great Commission?”
+I’ve often asked at a pastors’ conference, "How many of you believe in the Great Commission?"
 (Matt.
 28:19-20).
-They all put up their hands.
-Then I ask the second question, “If you believe in the Great Commission, how many of you have systematically listed everything Christ has commanded, and have systematically taught the people of God how to practice everything Christ has commanded?”
-In twenty years of asking that question among pastors, I have found only one pastor who has ever done that.
+They all put up their hand.
+Then I ask the second question, "If you believe in the Great Commission, how many of you have systematically listed everything Christ has commanded, and have systematically taught all of the people of God how to practice everything Christ has commanded?"
+In twenty years of asking that question among pastors, I’ve found only one pastor who has ever done that.

-Fellow believers, we are equipped by the Holy Spirit, equipped by the presence of the living Christ, equipped by the fullness of God in our life, equipped by the Scriptures, and have been granted an opportunity to come before God in prayer, which is another equipping, and He has put His people around us to help us.
-Yet, even though we are equipped and carrying bows, we’re turning back in this day of battle.
+Fellow believers, we are equipped by the Holy Spirit, equipped by the presence of the living Christ, equipped by the fullness of God in our life, equipped by the Scriptures, and have been granted an opportunity to come before God in prayer, which is another equipping, and He’s put His people around us to help us.
+Yet, even though we’re equipped and carrying bows, we’re turning back in this day of battle.
 There is no possibility of winning this battle with that kind of involvement.
-We have abandoned our brethren who are in the battle, and we have left them alone to fight the battle.
+We have abandoned our brethren who are in the battle, and we’ve left them alone to fight the battle.

 Practical Ways to Get Involved